-How you Select a Supplier for Hospitality Supplies?
+How do you Select a Supplier for Hospitality Supplies?

-Selecting the right type of supplier will depend on different factors.
-Historically, hoteliers viewed acquiring hotel or restaurant supplies as a support function, so as a result, purchasing consisted of little more than going online, logging into your suppliers' website, and buying towels, sheets, ect. in a routine manner.
-Until recently, Hotel Supplies received minimal emphasis and little recognition for its role in achieving profit objectives and costs containment goals.
-Some small owner-operated hotels or motels considered purchasing "just picking up the telephone and calling in an order," here the busy manager with many responsibilities besides purchasing room supplies won't reap the value to undertake the extensive time necessary to lower product costs with few rooms.
+Selecting the correct type of supplier will depend on different factors.
+Historically, hoteliers viewed acquiring hotel or restaurant supplies as a support function.
+As a result, purchasing consisted of little more than going online, logging into your suppliers' website, and buying towels, sheets, etc. routinely.
+Until recently, Hotel Supplies received minimal emphasis and little recognition for their role in achieving profit objectives and cost containment goals.
+Some small owner-operated hotels or motels consider purchasing "just picking up the telephone and calling in an order" here; the busy manager with many responsibilities besides purchasing room supplies won't reap the value of undertaking the extensive time necessary to lower product costs with few rooms.

-Today, managers must recognize the need to maximize value for their lodging property and their guests.
-Hotel Supplies should no longer be considered a simple matter of ordering needed products; the economic and operational benefits derived from working with your hotel supplier are too great to disregard.
+Today, managers must recognize the need to maximize value for their lodging property and guests.
+Hotel Supplies should no longer be considered a simple matter of ordering needed products; the economic and operational benefits of working with your hotel supplier are too great to disregard.

-Each business has different standards when it comes to picking a supplier in the hospitality industry.
-Here is a general guideline that will help in making the right decision when selecting a supplier.
+Each business has different standards for picking a supplier in the hospitality industry.
+Here is a general guideline that will help you decide when selecting a supplier.

 1. Know Your Target Market Needs

 If you don't know the needs of your target market, you won't know whether a supplier offers the products that fit your guests' criteria.
 Therefore Hoteliers must focus on their guest's needs.